-SYSVAL The default printer device is used.
-If an environment variable called CS_DFT_PRT_DEV exists, its value will be interpreted as specifying the name of the default printer device to assume.
+0 rne derauit printer device is used.
+0 If an environment variable called CS_DFT_PRT_DEV exists, its value will be interpreted as specifying the name of the default printer device to assume.
 Otherwise, the printer specified on the QPRTDEV system value is used.
-SPLF CoolSpools will attempt to determine the most likely printer based on the spooled file atributes and will use the attributes of the selected printer to determine items such as margins and overlay alignment.
-The logic used to select the printer is as follows:

-- o If the spooled file output queue is attached to a printer, that printer is used. - o If the spooled file output queue has the same name as a printer device, that printer is used. - o If the spooled file is AFPDS or AFPDSLINE, the most recently created AFP-capable printer device is used. - o If no AFP_capable printer exists, and the spooled file is AFPDS or AFPDSLINE, the most recently created ASCII printer using Host Print Transform is used. - o If none of the above steps selects a printer, the QPRTDEV system value is used.
+0 SPLF CoolSpools will attempt to determine the most likely printer based on the spooled file atributes and will use the attributes of the selected printer to determine items such as margins and overlay alignment.
+0 The logic used to select the printer is as follows: 0 o If the spooled file output queue is attached to a printer, that printer is used.
+0 o If the spooled file output queue has the same name as a printer device, that printer is used.
+0 o If the spooled file is AFPDS or AFPDSLINE, the Ü most recently created AFP-capable printer device is used. uocu.

+If no AFP\capable printer exists, and the 0 0 spooled file is \AFPDS or \AFPDSLINE, the most recently created ASCII printer using

+Host Print Transform is used.

+0 If none of the above steps selects a printer, the 0 QPRTDEV system value is used.

-SPLF is likely to become the default value for this parameter in a future release.
+\SPLF is likely to become the default value for this parameter in a 0 future release.
+0 printer.

-HPT Emulate a generic Host Print Transform device.
-IPDS An Intelligent Printer Data Stream (IPDS) is created.
-This parameter can be specified when using an IPDS printer.
-On a sife the many of the multiple devices to be seen
+\HPT Emulate a generic Host Print Transform device.
+0 An Intelligent Printer Data Stream (IPDS) is created. \IPDS

+This parameter can be specified when using an IPDS

-Device_name Specify the name of the printer device to be used.
+Device\name Specify the name of the printer device to be used.